This link will take you to the electronic medicines compendium (emc) website, which is a non-Novartis website.

 Excellence (NICE) and Scottish Medicines Consortium (SMC)?

-NICE recommendations:6
+NICE recommendations:8

-In England, Wales and Northern Ireland, KESIMPTA is now reimbursed following NICE Technology Appraisal Guidance recommending KESIMPTA as a treatment option for adults with relapsing-remitting multiple sclerosis (RRMS) with active disease defined by clinical or imaging features.
+In England, Wales and Northern Ireland, KESIMPTA is reimbursed following NICE Technology Appraisal Guidance recommending KESIMPTA as a treatment option for adults with relapsing-remitting multiple sclerosis (RRMS) with active disease defined by clinical or imaging features.
 This is only if the company provides KESIMPTA according to the commercial arrangement.

 This recommendation is not intended to affect treatment with KESIMPTA that was started in the NHS before this guidance was published.
 People having treatment outside this recommendation may continue without change to the funding arrangements in place for them before this guidance was published, until they and their NHS clinician consider it appropriate to stop.